oskariorg/oskari-server/MigrationGuide.md

 ## 1.42.1

+### User registration feature

+The feature has been significantly changed.
+See ReleaseNotes for details.

 ### Layer urls handling for https-services

 Layers with http:// urls are now proxied using the GetLayerTile action route by default.